OmarShehata/Move-or-Die-Documentation/index.rst

 For a more in-depth explanation of specific code files, use the listing or the search on the left.

-If you want to get started modding the game, check out the :ref:'moddingbasics' guide.
+If you want to get started modding the game, check out the :ref:`moddingbasics` guide.

 .. toctree::
    :maxdepth: 2